dodyks/FinalProjectKimiaFarma/README.md

-🧪 Final Project: Kimia Farma Business Analysis
+# 🧪 Final Project: Kimia Farma Business Analysis

-📌 Background
+## 📌 Background
-This project evaluates the business performance of Kimia Farma from 2020 to 2023, aiming to understand the role of a Big Data Analyst in processing and analyzing company transaction data.
+This project evaluates the business performance of **Kimia Farma** from **2020 to 2023**, aiming to understand the role of a **Big Data Analyst** in processing and analyzing company transaction data.

-📂 Data Sources
+## 📂 Data Sources
-kf_final_transaction.csv — Transaction data
+- `kf_final_transaction.csv` — Transaction data

-kf_inventory.csv — Inventory data
+- `kf_inventory.csv` — Inventory data

-kf_kantor_cabang.csv — Branch office data
+- `kf_kantor_cabang.csv` — Branch office data

-kf_product.csv — Product data
+- `kf_product.csv` — Product data

-🎯 Project Objectives & Challenges
+## 🎯 Project Objectives & Challenges

-BigQuery Data Import
+### 1. BigQuery Data Import

-Import all four datasets into BigQuery as separate tables.
+- Import all four datasets into BigQuery as separate tables.

-Data Aggregation & Analysis
+### 2. Data Aggregation & Analysis

-Join and combine all datasets into a single analytical table.
+- Join and combine all datasets into a single analytical table.

-Calculate profit based on product price categories.
+- Calculate profit based on product price categories.

-Looker Studio Dashboard
+### 3. Looker Studio Dashboard

-Visualize business performance from 2020 to 2023.
+- Visualize business performance from 2020 to 2023.

-Analyze branch-level transaction data.
+- Analyze branch-level transaction data.

-Create a profit heatmap of Indonesia by province and derive actionable insights.
+- Map profit distribution across Indonesia by province.
+- Deliver additional business insights based on the data.

+## 📊 Tools Used
+- **Google BigQuery** — Data warehousing and SQL analysis
+- **Google Looker Studio** — Dashboard visualization
+- **Google Sheets** — Data preprocessing and mapping
+- **SQL** — Data cleaning and transformation

+---

+> 🔍 This project demonstrates the capability to handle real-world business datasets and translate raw data into actionable insights for stakeholders.